 From the top menu, select Data > Collectors.
 On the resulting Manage Collectors page, click Add New.
-This displays the following options and fields.
+The resulting New Collector modal displays the following options and fields.

 The Collector Settings determine how data is collected before processing.

 Collector ID

 Unique ID for this Collector.
 E.g., rest42json.